800-860-3105 Get Inspired Wholesale Contact Us

 Tapestry

-And perhaps the biggest bonus is that you can buy quality jacquard tapestry fabric at a lower price per yard than having to commission or sew your own.
+Perhaps the biggest bonus is that you can buy quality jacquard tapestry fabric at a lower price per yard than having to commission or sew your own.

 Cotton Jacquard Fabrics